CPN | Book Talk with Jessica Fein - Breath Taking: A Memoir of Family, Dreams, and Broken Genes

 Book Talk with Jessica Fein - Breath Taking: A Memoir of Family, Dreams, and Broken Genes

-May 14, 2024, 8:00 PM ET
+May 14, 2024 at 8:00 PM ET

-Join us for a thought-provoking discussion with Jessica Fein, author of Breath Taking: A Memoir of Family, Dreams and Broken Genes.
+This event was a thought-provoking discussion with Jessica Fein, author of Breath Taking: A Memoir of Family, Dreams and Broken Genes.
 This poignant memoir takes readers on a journey through the roller coaster of complex parenting, exploring themes of love, resilience, and the profound impact of a rare degenerative disease on one family’s existence.

 • How we learn to live in the present when the future can’t be fixed